 Patients at risk of developing OV are reviewed 6 monthly as per standard of care protocols with surveillance endoscopy undertaken annually.
-Participants will be identified from secondary or tertiary hospital services following screening or surveillance endoscopy standard of care procedures, or during routine follow up for the management of cirrhosis.
+Participants will be identified from secondary or tertiary hospital services following screening or surveillance endoscopy standard of care Protocol version: Short name: IRAS number: 3.0, 30 MAY 2022 BOPPP trial 255446 procedures, or during routine follow up for the management of cirrhosis.
 Patients can be identified from Patient Identification Centres (PICs) and referred to recruiting sites.
-Photodocumentation will be required to verify the grade of OV in order to confirm participant eligibility.
+Photo-documentation will be required to verify the grade of OV in order to confirm participant eligibility.
 Reports from liver ultrasound scans for hepatocellular carcinoma (HCC) surveillance should be performed within 6 months of screening, or the last standard of care interval, and retained for each participant.
-Alternate imaging methods (e.g. MRI or CT) are permissible as long as the necessary data can be collected i.e. hepatomegaly (Y/N, splenomegaly (Y/N), spleen size (cm), hepatic vein patent (Y/N), portal vein patent (Y/N), radiological ascites (Y/N), focal liver lesions (Y/N).
+Alternate imaging methods (e.g. MRI or CT) are permissible as long as the necessary data can be collected i.e. hepatomegaly (Y/N), splenomegaly (Y/N), spleen size (cm), hepatic vein patent (Y/N), portal vein patent (Y/N), radiological ascites (Y/N), focal liver lesions (Y/N).

 Local clinical care teams will be key in assisting to identify these patients during their review / pre-screening of endoscopy and clinical records.
 As part of the qualitative research within the trial, we will analyse potential eligible patients' reasons for declining participation.
-Patients who decline to enter the trial will be offered the opportunity to participate in a qualitative interview aimed at understanding the motivation for non-participation.
+Patients who decline to enter the trial were offered the opportunity to participate in a qualitative interview aimed at understanding the motivation for non-participation.
 A summary of the recruitment process is shown in below Figure 1.

 Figure 1.
-Screening and informed consent Note: Qualitative research offered to patients that have been approached for BOPPP participation.
+Screening and informed consent.
+Note: Qualitative research was offered to patients that had been approached for BOPPP participation.
+Recruitment to the qualitative research component of the trial was completed in April 2021.